barnabwhy/song_id/README.md

-takes input from a microphone continuously (hardcoded to whatever is named "USB AUDIO  CODEC", that's what my record player shows up as)
+takes input from a microphone continuously (~~hardcoded to whatever is named "USB AUDIO  CODEC", that's what my record player shows up as~~ YOU CAN SELECT INPUT DEVICE NOW!!!!)

 if you want to use this change the client id or something idk